-On October 22, 100 young athletes aged 14-25 came together in Ottawa for the 2022 RBC Training Ground National Final.
-They had earned their places at this full day of athletic testing by virtue of their performances in qualifying events where high performance leaders from nine National Sport Organizations (NSOs) were keeping their eyes out for future Olympic talent.
+These athletes earned their place at this prestigious event through their performances this year at RBC Training Ground qualifying events where high performance leaders from nine National Sport Organizations (NSOs) were keeping their eyes out for future Olympic talent.

 Want to learn more about some of Canada’s brightest future Olympians?
-Check out the four-episode series sharing the stories behind these athletes’ journeys, who hope to earn funding and support as one of 30 RBC ‘Future Olympians’.
+Check out the four-episode series sharing the stories behind some of their journeys.

 Meet Louis Groleau